When network hardware vendors issue device recalls, field notices, or security alerts, the implication can be massive for MSPs.

 “The traditional RMM tool, generally, is either incapable of doing it or the rule sets are so complex that it’s difficult to do.
 Whereas I have found that Auvik has much more easily been able to present that information to me.”

-And Cisco, for example, needed very specific information from MSPs to accept recalled devices.
-Robinson Roca, the lead network engineer and cloud architect at BBH Solutions, says, “The way Cisco identified what devices were affected were by certain numbers and letters within the serial number.
+Cisco, for example, needed very specific information from MSPs to accept recalled devices.
+Robinson Roca, the lead network engineer and cloud architect at BBH Solutions, says, “The way Cisco identified what devices were affected was by certain numbers and letters within the serial number.
 They also needed to know how long the device had been up.”

 That process would have required a high-level network engineer to remotely tunnel into client sites, the logistics team to look into the purchase history for clients, and service reps to call clients to gather additional information.
 With so many hands on deck, that would have been a very expensive, manual issue to resolve.